-We believe the middle-market offers attractive risk-reward to investors due to the limited amount of capital available for such companies.
+We believe middle-market companies offer attractive risk-reward to investors due to the limited amount of capital available for such companies.
 We seek to create a diversified portfolio that includes senior secured loans, mezzanine debt and equity investments by investing approximately \$10 million to \$50 million of capital, on average, in the securities of middle-market companies.
 We expect this investment size to vary proportionately with the size of our capital base.
 We use the term "middle-market" to refer to companies with annual revenues between \$50 million and \$1 billion.
 The companies in which we invest are typically highly leveraged, and, in most cases, are not rated by national rating agencies.
 If such companies were rated, we believe that they would typically receive a rating below investment grade (between BB and CCC under the Standard & Poor's system) from the national rating agencies.
-In addition, we expect our debt investments to generally range in maturity from three to ten years.
+Our debt investments may generally range in maturity from three to ten years and are made to U.S. and to a limited extent, non-U.S. corporations, partnerships and other business entities which operate in various industries and geographic regions.

 Our investment activity depends on many factors, including the amount of debt and equity capital available to middle-market companies, the level of merger and acquisition activity for such companies, the general economic environment and the competitive environment for the types of investments we make.
-We have used, and expect to continue to use, our credit facility, the SBA debentures, proceeds from the rotation of our portfolio and proceeds from public and private offerings of securities to finance our investment objectives.
+We have used, and expect to continue to use, our Credit Facility, SBA debentures, proceeds from the rotation of our portfolio and proceeds from public and private offerings of securities to finance our investment objectives.